 The sales profession is in transition.
 It's shifting from an offline, seller-driven, push-based model toward a digital-first, data driven and buyer-focused response.
 Those sellers who adjust to buyer preferences, behaviors and purchase processes will outperform those that do not.

-Here are the four market shifts that are defining the future of sales.
+Here are the five market shifts that will define the next generation of successful sellers.

 The Future of Sales is Customer Centric